 The Man Graham Crackers Are Named After Wouldn't Be a S'mores Fan

-Who exactly was Sylvester Graham?
+Who was Sylvester Graham?

-He claimed that following the "Graham Diet" would not only yield a healthy life, but also repress lustful urges, which he felt were a scourge on society.
-And his message resonated, if not really with the masses, but at least with a core group of followers who called themselves "Grahamites.”Shutterstock
+He claimed that following the "Graham Diet" would not only yield a healthy life but also repress lustful urges, which he felt were a scourge on society.
+And his message resonated, if not really with the masses, but at least with a core group of followers who called themselves "Grahamites."

 Of course, the Graham-approved crackers were dry and bland.
-It wasn't until around 1900 that they started being widely made by bakeries, and not until 1925 did the sweetened “Honey Maid” variety hit the market.
+It wasn't until around 1900 that they were widely made by bakeries, and not until 1925 did the sweetened Honey Maid variety hit the market.
 The sweeter cracker is the one we now know, love, and often still indulge in, especially when there is plenty of chocolate and marshmallows around.
 And though Sylvester Graham may be rolling in his grave knowing that this beloved treat is now made with sugar and processed white flour, we salute him for originating the snack.

 - – Costco Just Raised The Price of These Two Food Court Staples

 - – Walmart Is Pulling 13 Baked Goods From Its Shelves in All 50 States

 - – This Grocery Delivery Company Is Shutting Down Permanently

 - – 4 Summer Grocery Items That Are More Expensive Than Ever Right Now